369webforall/JavaScript/README.md

 In Javascript, functions can be assigned to variables in the same way that strings or arrays can.
 They can be passed into other functions as parameters or returned from them as well.
 A “higher-order function” is a function that accepts functions as parameters and/or returns a function.

 ```
-find the area,  circumference and diameter fromthe given array of radius.
+find the area,  circumference and diameter from the given array of radius.
 Formula:
 area - PI*r*r
 circumference - 2*PI*r